ReeceRenninger/reading-notes/201ClassNotes/201classTwo.md

 2. Inline styles take priority over all other style types so they can be used in some situations but still not advised.
 They also require you to MANUALLY style each element rather than in clusters.
 3. Review Code Block questions
   - The h2 is the selector being represented.
   - At the basic level components in CSS are properties and values.
-The properties are the idenitifiers for the style change, such as color or font-size.
+The properties are the identifiers for the style change, such as color or font-size.
 Where value is how to style the selected property.
   - In this example the color and padding are properties while the black and 5px are the values.

 [JavaScript Basics : Starting at Comments to Events](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)